JessMair/Tots-Play/README.md

 ## Navigation
 <img src="assets/images/navigationbar.png" alt="Navigation bar">

 Available in the header of all three pages.
-The navigation bar is responsive and includes three page links; Home, Gallery and Contact Us.
-The logo also leads back to the Home page.
+The navigation bar is responsive and includes three-page links; 'Home', 'Gallery' and 'Contact Us'.
+The logo also leads back to the 'Home' page.
 These links will allow the user to navigate to the different pages of the site from any of the three pages.